-We are powered by imagination, gain strength from our community, and are motivated by our goal: a distinctive, empowering university experience for our students.
+We are powered by imagination, gain strength from the community, and are motivated by our goal: a distinctive, empowering university experience for students.
 Learn more about Capilano University's plan for the next decade.

 Illuminating 2030 is Capilano University’s 10-year Academic Plan.